Five Key Ways to Make Your Goals More Effective

 - A second car

-Decide how many years you have to meet each specific goal, because when you save or invest, you’ll need to find an option that fits your time frame.
+After you have determined your financial targets, decide on a time frame.
+Knowing your deadline is important, because when you save or invest, you’ll need to find an investment option that fits the amount of time you have for achieving your goal.
 See Stock, Bonds, and More and Investment Strategies to learn about appropriate investments.

 Tips & Resources - Setting Financial Goals